ArturoNereu/miro-textfiller-wp/README.md

 - we update the text in the shape with our dummyText
 - we show a notification telling the user the function was executed

+### Known issues and features to add
+* if no shape is found, an exception will be thrown
+* we could allow the user to select all the shapes she wanted to add text to in batch
+* we could allow the user to configure the length of the text